markmo/featurestore/README.md

 * Consider use of the Datasets API.
 A Dataset is a new experimental interface added in Spark 1.6 that tries to provide the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
 * Consider supplying an explicit schema parameter to transformation functions.
 * Consider moving library functions to package object.
+* Metrics and Restart.
+* Improve type safety in TransformationContext.